-Although lymphocytes are always present in the bloodstream, interaction with immune system triggers is required to create an environment in which the atypical lymphocyte is produced.
-The most common triggers for production of atypical lymphocytes are viral illnesses.
+Although lymphocytes are always present in the bloodstream, interaction with immune system triggers is required to create an environment in which the abnormal lymphocyte is produced.
+The most common triggers for their production are viral illnesses.
 Some of the viruses that alter lymphocyte production in the body are the Epstein-Barr virus, cytomegalovirus, syphilis and hepatitis C. The Eppstein-Barr virus and cytomegalovirus atypical lymphocyte structures are often called Downey cells in honor of Hal Downey, who discovered them in 1923.

 In addition to making changes in the structure of the body's lymphocytes, most viruses that can create an atypical lymphocyte are also transmitted through sex or the exchange of bodily fluids.
 These viruses, which have the ability to remain dormant for many years, are often first identified by the presence of atypical lymphocytes in the blood.
 The structures used to identify these viruses make disease control possible in the face of epidemics.

 @starrynight - Misdiagnosis would be a very bad mistake to make.
 Most people think that lab results are completely definitive, so I can only imagine the fall out if a lab technician messed up on something like that.

 I got to look at a few slides of atypical lymphocytes when I took Anatomy and Physiology.
 They were relatively easy to identify if you first knew what a lymphocyte was supposed to look like!